-As identified in [9], the addition of multipath capability to TCP will bring with it a number of new classes of threat.
-In order to prevent these, [2] presents a set of requirements for a security solution for MPTCP.
-The fundamental goal is for the security of MPTCP to be "no worse" than regular TCP today, and the key security requirements are:
+As identified in [RFC6181], the addition of multipath capability to TCP will bring with it a number of new classes of threats.
+In order to prevent these threats, [RFC6182] presents a set of requirements for a security solution for MPTCP.
+The fundamental goal is for the security of MPTCP to be "no worse" than regular TCP today.
+The key security requirements are as follows:

-- o Provide a mechanism to confirm that the parties in a subflow handshake are the same as in the original connection setup. - o Provide verification that the peer can receive traffic at a new address before using it as part of a connection. - o Provide replay protection, i.e., ensure that a request to add/ remove a subflow is 'fresh'.
+- Provide a mechanism to confirm that the parties in a subflow handshake are the same as the parties in the original connection setup. - Provide verification that the peer can receive traffic at a new address before using it as part of a connection. - Provide replay protection, i.e., ensure that a request to add/remove a subflow is "fresh".

-In order to achieve these goals, MPTCP includes a hash-based handshake algorithm documented in Sections 3.1 and 3.2.
+In order to achieve these goals, MPTCP includes a hash-based handshake algorithm, as documented in Sections 3.1 and 3.2.

-The security of the MPTCP connection hangs on the use of keys that are shared once at the start of the first subflow, and are never sent again over the network (unless used in the fast close mechanism, Section 3.5).
+The security of the MPTCP connection hangs on the use of keys that are shared once at the start of the first subflow and are never sent again over the network (unless used in the Fast Close mechanism (Section 3.5)).
 To ease demultiplexing while not giving away any cryptographic material, future subflows use a truncated cryptographic hash of this key as the connection identification "token".
-The keys are concatenated and used as keys for creating Hash-based Message Authentication Codes (HMACs) used on subflow setup, in order to verify that the parties in the handshake are the same as in the original connection setup.
+The keys are concatenated and used as keys for creating Hash-based

+Message Authentication Codes (HMACs) used on subflow setup, in order to verify that the parties in the handshake are the same as the parties in the original connection setup.
 It also provides verification that the peer can receive traffic at this new address.
-Replay attacks would still be possible when only keys are used; therefore, the handshakes use single-use random numbers (nonces) at both ends -- this ensures the HMAC will never be the same on two handshakes.
-Guidance on generating random numbers suitable for use as keys is given in [14] and discussed in Section 3.1.
+Replay attacks would still be possible when only keys are used; therefore, the handshakes use single-use random numbers (nonces) at both ends -- this ensures that the HMAC will never be the same on two handshakes.
+Guidance on generating random numbers suitable for use as keys is given in [RFC4086] and discussed in Section 3.1.
+The nonces are valid for the lifetime of the TCP connection attempt.
+HMAC is also used to secure the ADD_ADDR option, due to the threats identified in [RFC7430].

-The use of crypto capability bits in the initial connection handshake to negotiate use of a particular algorithm allows the deployment of additional crypto mechanisms in the future.
-Note that this would be susceptible to bid-down attacks only if the attacker was on-path (and thus would be able to modify the data anyway).
-The security mechanism presented in this document should therefore protect against all forms of flooding and hijacking attacks discussed in [9].
+The use of crypto capability bits in the initial connection handshake to negotiate the use of a particular algorithm allows the deployment of additional crypto mechanisms in the future.
+This negotiation would nevertheless be susceptible to a bid-down attack by an on-path active attacker who could modify the crypto capability bits in the response from the receiver to use a less secure crypto mechanism.
+The security mechanism presented in this document should therefore protect against all forms of flooding and hijacking attacks discussed in [RFC6181].